RapidAI/LabelConvert/docs/README_en.md

 <details>
     <summary>Click to expand</summary>

-- Convert the yolo data format marked by the [labelImg](https://github.com/tzutalin/labelImg) library to YOLOV5 format data with one click
+- Convert the yolo data format marked by the [labelImg](https://github.com/tzutalin/labelImg) library to YOLOV5 format data with one click.
 - The labelImg label data directory structure is as follows (see `dataset/labelImg_dataset` for details):
   ````text
     labelImg_dataset